RaptorRepack/RepackToolkit/Readme.md

 • This repack toolkit fully open source software and this toolkit all data available for my GitHub page only.

-• Toolkit Pro version coming added all new features, improvements and more stability full toolkit supports, This toolkit added new design user interface.
+• Toolkit Pro variant to added all new features, improvements and more stability full toolkit supports, This toolkit added new design user interface.

-• Toolkit normal version coming some features changes or improvements supports, This toolkit comes user interface old design.
+• Toolkit normal variant to some features changes and improvements supports, This toolkit comes user interface old design.

 Toolkit Information
 -----------------------------------------------